-By the end of this course, you should be on your way to being practice-ready, meaning you should be able to perform any legal task typically assigned to a first-year law student intern, including being able to find the applicable law, thoroughly apply that law to any set of facts, and convey a well-reasoned analysis in a typed document that is helpful to a client.

-STUDENT LEARNING OUTCOMES

-In general, this course will focus on the following skills:

-- 1. Critical Reading and Thinking-reading and understanding judicial opinions and the impact the opinions may have on future cases, narrowing and expanding holdings in opinions, analogizing and distinguishing precedent, critiquing and selecting authority, synthesizing cases, and interpreting statutes. - 2.
-Legal analysis and writing -issue spotting, applying the law to the facts logically, developing and evaluating legal arguments, organizing the analysis in a fashion expected by lawyers, and objectively predicting the outcome of a case in writing. - 3.
-General writing skills -learning how to write like a good lawyer by using proper grammar, syntax, and punctuation. - 4.
-Citation skills-properly citing to legal authority in accordance with the Bluebook. - 5.
-Professionalism-acting like a model lawyer by being on time, prepared for class, courteous to your professor and classmates, and timely with your submission of all assignments.
+By the end of this course, you should be on your way to being practice-ready, meaning you should be able to perform any legal task typically assigned to a first-year law student intern, including being able to find the applicable law, thoroughly apply that law to any set of facts, and convey a well-reasoned analysis in a typed document that comports with court rules.
+STUDENT LEARNING OUTCOMES In general, this course will focus on the following skills: - 4.
+Critical Reading and Thinking-reading and understanding judicial opinions and the impact the opinions may have on future cases, narrowing and expanding holdings in opinions, analogizing and distinguishing precedent, synthesizing opinions, and interpreting statutes - 5.
+Legal analysis and writing -issue spotting, applying the law to the facts logically, developing and evaluating legal arguments, and objectively predicting the outcome of a case in writing. - 6.
+Legal research researching legal issues using "the books" and computer-based research tools such as Westlaw and Lexis. - 7.
+General writing skills -learning how to write like a good lawyer by using proper grammar, syntax, and punctuation - 8.
+Citation skills-properly citing to legal authority in accordance with the Bluebook - 9.
+Professionalism-acting like a model lawyer by being on time, prepared for class, courteous to me and your classmates, timely with your submission of all assignments